 - Return the pan to the heat and add the remaining tablespoon olive oil.
 Sauté the onions for 5 minutes, until they start to become tender, then add the cabbage, cook for another 5 minutes, stirring occasionally, then add the ginger and garlic, and cook, stirring, for 2 more minutes.
 Add the vinegar and the white wine, bring to a simmer, and stir for a couple of minutes to release any browned bits on the bottom of the pan.

 - Transfer the vegetable mixture with the liquid to a slow cooker.
 Add the cider and tuck the pork into the mixture; in the pork; the liquid and vegetables should come up about 2/3 quarters of the way around the meat.
-Set the slow cooker on High for 4 hours (until the pork reaches an internal temperature of 140°F if you are using a meat thermometer).
-After three hours tuck the apples into the cabbage mixture and continue cooking in the slow cooker for the remaining hour.
+Set the slow cooker on High for 4 hours (until the pork reaches an internal temperature of 140 F if you are using a meat thermometer).
+After 3 hours, tuck the apples into the cabbage mixture and continue cooking in the slow cooker for the remaining hour.

 - Remove the pork from the pot and allow it to sit on a cutting board for about 10 minutes.
 Slice the pork.
 Use a slotted spoon to transfer the apples, cabbage, and onion mixture into a shallow serving bowl, lay the sliced pork over the top, and drizzle over some of the liquid from the slow cooker.